Single-photon-boosted type-I fusion gates

 \section{Resource estimates for fusion-based state generation}

 In this section, we estimate the average number of single photons required for near-deterministic generation of representative photonic resource states in multiplexed schemes.
 We compare the proposed gate to other fusion gates in Table~\ref{table:comparison} and demonstrate its advantage for resource-state generation.
-Next, we quantify the savings enabled by the proposed boosted fusion gate.
-The results are summarized in Table~\ref{table:resources}.
+Next, we quantify the savings enabled by the proposed gate in different schemes for resource-state generation in Table~\ref{table:resources}.
 As a resource metric, we use the average number of single-photon inputs required to obtain one successful target state.

 We call a resource state generation scheme the sequence of operations that transforms single-photon states into target entangled states.
 Resource states are commonly generated by first preparing small entangled seed states and then fusing them into larger states \cite{Zaidi2015,Bartolucci2021,Browne2005,Kieling2007,GimenoSegovia2015, Pankovich2024_flexible, Sahay2023}.